2COUNTRIES THAILAND AND CAMBODIA TOUR

 DAY 2: The Ultimate BKK tour

-You'll receive an in depth orientation on this unforgettable tour before beginning with a trip through some of Bangkok's famous sites (The grand palace is not included in this tour).
+You'll receive an in-depth orientation on this unforgettable tour before beginning with a trip through some of Bangkok's famous sites (The grand palace is not included in this tour).
 In the evening we will meet for a traditional welcome meal before experiencing the infamous 'Khaosan' road!

-DAY 3: Transfer to Surin
+DAY 3: Bangkok to Chiang Mai

-DAY 4: Elephant Project
+DAY 4-6: Elephant Project

-DAY 5- 8: Elephant Project
+DAY 7: Elephant Project to Chiang Mai

-DAY 10: Angkor Wat
+DAY 10: Siem Reap

-DAY 14: Cambodia Volunteer Project
+DAY 14: Cambodia Project Work

 So today is your final day on project, give your new friends one last big hug and wave goodbye to the people whose lives you would of changed forever!
-Make sure you remember to take those last few selifes!
+Make sure you remember to take those last few selfies!
 Tonight you have the option of a BBQ at the hotel with the group or a night out on the town.
 Whatever you decide just enjoy!!
 [Meals: B, L]

 Note: Accommodation on the Thursday night in Siem Reap is included so you can arrange onward transport for any time the following day (Friday)